dmlc/xgboost/doc/jvm/xgboost4j-intro.md

 We strongly believe that machine learning solution should not be restricted to certain language or certain platform.

 Specifically, users will be able to use distributed XGBoost in both Flink and Spark.
-We have made the API in a portable way so it is also straight-forward to other Dataflow platforms provided by the Cloud.
+We have made the API in a portable way so it **can be easily ported to other Dataflow frameworks provided by the Cloud**.
 XGBoost4J shares its core with other XGBoost libraries, which means data scientists can use R/python read and visualize the model trained distributedly.
 It also means that user can start with single machine version for exploration,